Applying for a Primary or Secondary School Place – A Guide for Parents/ Carers

 - What happens if your application is late

-- What to do if you move house during the application time.
+- What to do if you move house during the application period

-- How and when offers of places for both starting school and moving on to secondary school are made
+- When and how offers of places for both starting school and moving on to secondary school are made

 Once you have read the above Guide for Parents you can then refer to the